zhijieshi/cse3666/faq/frame-pointer.md

     lw      x0, 32(sp)    # have to change offset from 0 to 32 to access i
 ```

-The frame pointer just hold a stable address so we do not have to adjust the offset
+The frame pointer just holds a stable address so we do not have to adjust the offset
 in the same function.
 The compiler normally sets the frame pointer to be the sp
 when function starts.
-For example, we can change our earlier code to the following.
+For example, we may change our earlier code to the following.
 The offset for accessing variable `i` will still be -16 even if `sp` changes.

 ```